 Exploring a New Frontier

 What better way to celebrate National Co-op month than to visit one of our favorite Co-op partners?
-Last month, our Assistant Director of Purchasing, Retail Sails and Category Coordinator, and Outreach and Education Manager took a trip out to Iowa to visit the Frontier Co-op headquarters and connect with representatives from co-ops around the country.
+Last month, our Assistant Director of Operations - Purchasing, Retail Sales and Category Coordinator, and Outreach and Education Manager took a trip out to Iowa to visit the Frontier Co-op headquarters and connect with representatives from co-ops around the country.
 We were able to meet with the CEO, Tony Bedard and hear about their support of Fair Trade and their motto that, “Doing good works.”
 We toured their production facility and headquarters, learned about their supply chain, and even got to make some DIY products with their bulk items!

 Much like our own humble beginnings in a living room in the Old North End, Frontier Co-op began as a two-person operation in 1976 in Eastern Iowa and has grown into a large business purchasing from 6 continents and over 50 countries with a focus on organic and Fair Trade ingredients.
 You’ll find their spices and herbs in our Bulk department here at the Co-op along with packaged spices in our Grocery aisles and essential oils in Wellness.

 While not all of their products are certified organic or Fair Trade, their commitment to sustainable sourcing is reflected in their Well Earth program which, “supports farmers growing organic, sustainable and ethically sourced products with a dependable market for their crops, training, financial assistance and technical support.”